nhsd-a2si/docs-dos-api/_pages/soap_api/ccs_search_logic.md

 * If the value passed in is not a valid, supported API version, an error will be returned

 ### Validate Search Distance
-This is an optional field which, if populated, will overide the default distance.
+The DoS database holds a table of postcodes, each stored against a search distance, in kilometres.
+These may be full or partial postcodes, using either the postcode sector or district.
+This provides the flexibility to specify search distances against small or larger areas.
+This overrides the ability that some provider systems have to pass a distance in to the request.
+Passing in a distance is still permitted, but it will be used only if there is no stored value in the database for that postcode.

+Current default value: 60 kilometres

-This field is validated against the following rules:
+This distance field in the request is validated against the following rules:
-Current default value: 60
-* This is an optional field and if it is null or missing, the default value is used
+* This is an optional field
 * Distances are in kilometres
-* Must be a number between 1 and 99
+* Must be a number between 1 and 99 (any other value will return an error only where it has not been overridden by a value in the database)

+The search distance to be used is calculated in the following order:
+1. The distance listed in the table where there is an exact match to the full Postcode

+Where there is no match, then;

+2. The distance listed in the table where there is an exact match to the postcode Sector

+Where there is no match, then;

+3. The distance listed in the table where there is an exact match to the postcode District

+Where there is no match, then;

+4. The search distance value entered in search request

+Where a distance is not passed in, then;

+5. Use the National default value

-Validate Postcode
+### Validate Postcode
 The postcode is used to ensure that services returned are within an appropriate travelling distance for the patient and to calculate the distance from patient values which are included in the return (displayed in miles).
 Therefore this is a mandatory value and must be a valid postcode.
 Postcodes are validated using the following rules:
 * A null value or missing element is not accepted